 Sneaky Santa Saves Christmas

 I have always loved side-scrollers.
 Since getting my first ever game console in 1995 and going down to my local video store and borrowing copies of Streets of Rage 2, Golden Axe and Shinobi.
-There was one game that my Dad bought us when he gave us the console that I will never forget… Ranger X.
+But my favourite will always be Ranger X, it came bundled with the Sega Megadrive my Dad bought for me Christmas ’95.

-With its stunning artwork, unique controls and a hovering motorcycle thingy that was like your sidekick.
-It was just the coolest game.
+With its stunning artwork, unique controls and a hovering motorcycle sidekick, it was just the coolest game.
 It was from my nostalgia for this genre of game that led me to make Sneaky Santa.

-Wanting to release a game just prior to Christmas in order to catch incoming searches, and the attention of bored adolescents stuck at home over the Christmas break, we decided to create a simple, yet brutally difficult (near impossible to beat) side-scroller.
+Wanting to release a game just prior to Christmas in order to catch incoming searches, and the attention of bored adolescents stuck at home over the break, I decided to create a simple, yet brutally difficult (near impossible to beat) side-scroller.

 Design